 Bolivia travel advice

-Bolivia has long been one of our favourite Latin American countries, and our extensive knowledge of Bolivia comes from many years of operating tailor-made and group travel in this region.
+Bolivia has long been one of our favorite Latin American countries, and our extensive knowledge of Bolivia comes from many years of operating tailor-made and group travel in this region.

 We return regularly and are always on the look out for new tours and hotels as they open up.

-We use internal flights between the main towns, but outside of these areas a lot of the travelling is done on bumpy roads in 4x4 vehicles, accompanied by a guide and skilled driver.
+We use internal flights between the main towns, but outside of these areas a lot of the traveling is done on bumpy roads in 4x4 vehicles, accompanied by a guide and skilled driver.